Micronesia: Nauruan people

 The Nauruan people are an ethnicity inhabiting the Pacific island of Nauru.
 They are most likely a blend of other Pacific peoples.

 The origin of the Nauruan people has not yet been finally determined.
 It can possibly be explained by the last Malayo-Pacific human migration (c.
 1200).
 It was probably seafaring or shipwrecked Polynesians or Melanesians that established themselves in Nauru because there was not already an indigenous people present, whereas the Micronesians were already crossed with the Melanesians in this area.

 Kaping people

 The roughly 3000 residents of the Federated States of Micronesia that reside in Kapingamarangi, nicknamed 'Kapings', live in one of the most remote locations in both Micronesia and the world at large.
 Their home atoll is almost 200 mi from the nearest point of immigration.
 There are no regular flights; the only reliable way to legally visit is to travel on a high-speed sailboat to the atoll.
 Owing to this difficulty, few sailors travelling the Pacific attempt to visit.
 The local language is the Kapingamarangi language.
-The children typically attend high school on Pohnpei where they stay with relatives in an enclave that is almost exclusively made up of Kapings.
+From the 1970s, to attend high school the children needed to travel to Pohnpei, bringing their parents with them to create communities of Kapings on the island.